 One of the projects in the Python Pandas course asks you to create a new column called is_click , which is True if the value in the column ad_click_timestamp is not null and False otherwise.
 The project can be found at the link below.

-ad_clicks['is_click'] = ad_clicks.apply(lambda row: True if row.ad_click_timestamp.notnull() else False, axis=1)
+ad_clicks['is_click'] = ad_clicks.apply(lambda row: True if pd.notnull(row.ad_click_timestamp) else False, axis=1)